Qumulo/getting-started-guide/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

 {% include content-reuse/platform-agnostic-part-replacement-procedure-fvt.md %}

 ## To Replace a Drive
 The ten hot-swap drive carriers are located at the front of your {{site.sm1114s}} chassis.
-The boot drive is located in the internal M.2 expansion slot.

 Replacement drives, including the on-site spare drives that you received with your original nodes, are provided without a drive carrier.
 When replacing a faulty drive, you must remove the existing drive from its carrier and then insert the new drive into the carriers.
 The drive carriers are toolless and don't require any screws.